ProductTryOn

 Modern virtual try-on systems combine several AI and computer vision technologies:

-• Face landmark detection maps dozens of points on the customer's face to position eyewear, makeup, earrings, and hats with precision.
+• Face landmark detection maps dozens (often 468) of points on the customer's face to position eyewear, makeup, earrings, and hats with precision.

 • Body pose estimation identifies the customer's shoulders, torso, and limbs to overlay clothing realistically.